vrushaliraut/graph-series/READme.md

 This reduction in memory usage becomes significant when dealing with very large graphs (e.g., graphs with millions of vertices).
 Here's a detailed breakdown:

+1. Create a BitSet of size V (number of vertices).
+2. Initialize a queue.
+3. Mark the source vertex in the BitSet and enqueue it.
+4. While the queue is not empty:
+    - Dequeue a vertex.
+    - Print the vertex.
+    - For each unvisited neighbor:
+        - Mark it in the BitSet.
+        - Enqueue it.

+## Optimization 2: Early Termination for Specific Goals
+If the task involves finding specific properties (e.g., shortest path, connected components, or reachability), we can terminate the BFS traversal early once the desired result is found.

+To find the shortest path from a source to a target:

+Stop the BFS as soon as the target vertex is dequeued.
+Return the path by backtracking using a parent array.
+Ultra-Compact Pseudocode
+1. Create a parent array to track the path.
+2. Perform BFS until the target vertex is found.
+3. Reconstruct the path using the parent array.
+- Time Complexity: O(V + E) (early termination may reduce runtime in practice).
+- Space Complexity: O(V) (for the parent array).

+## Optimization 3: Iterative Component Discovery
+For disconnected graphs, instead of explicitly iterating over all vertices, we can dynamically discover connected components during traversal.

+Ultra-Compact Pseudocode

+1. Create a visited BitSet of size V.
+2. Initialize a counter for connected components.
+3. For each unvisited vertex:
+    - Increment the counter.
+    - Perform BFS starting from this vertex.

+Complexity
+- Time Complexity: O(V + E)
+- Space Complexity: O(V / 8) (due to BitSet).

+## Optimization 4: Parallel BFS for Large Graphs
+For extremely large graphs, BFS can be parallelized to improve performance.
+Each thread processes a subset of vertices or levels.

+Ultra-Compact Pseudocode
+1. Divide the graph into chunks.
+2. Assign each chunk to a thread.
+3. Perform BFS in parallel, synchronizing visited states across threads.

+Complexity
+- Time Complexity: O(V + E) (reduced in practice due to parallelism).
+- Space Complexity: O(V) (shared visited structure).

+- Parallelizing BFS for large graphs is a non-trivial task because it requires careful synchronization to ensure correctness while maintaining performance.
+Below is the Java 21 implementation of parallel BFS, where the graph is divided into chunks, and each thread processes a subset of vertices or levels.